 McNally’s (St. Charles) – Irish themed pub.

-Mickey Rogers Pub (Scarriff) – Bustling County Clare pub in Ireland where we played in 1977.
+Mickey Rogers Pub (Scarriff) – Bustling east County Clare pub in Ireland where we played in 1977.

 Mill Race Inn – Storied Geneva Illinois restaurant had several dining areas.
-Sometimes we played at its indoor restaurants.
-Primarily we were outside in the open-air under the sky on the wooden deck at the “Gazebo” during the seasonable warmer months for many delightful evenings.
-It was situated right on the banks of the tree-lined Fox River.
+Sometimes we played at its indoor restaurants – The Mill Grill, Mallards, The Duck Inn.
+Primarily we were outside in the open air under the sky on the wooden deck at the “Gazebo” during the seasonable warmer months for many delightful evenings.
+It was situated right along the banks of the tree-lined Fox River.
 The setting was very intimate with the audience seated at tables literally only a few feet from the band.
-We had at least a couple hundred dates here throughout the 80s and 90s.
+We played nearly two hundred dates here during the 80s and 90s.

 Minogue’s (Tulla) – Convivial pub at the center of the village of Tulla in County Clare Ireland.
 Had a barroom in front and a large music room in back where regular patrons would retire to after “closing time” when the Garda would come knocking at the front door.

 Minstrels – Riotous bar on north Sheridan Road nearby to Loyola University.
 When we asked the manager why he blasted the jukebox so extremely loud during our breaks he replied, “The louder the music the more everyone needs to drink!”

 Mister Kelly’s – Famed Rush Street nightclub headlining nationally famous acts and also occasionally featuring the local eclectic group (i.e. The Dooley Band).

 Mister Kiley’s – Neighborhood country music bar on Belmont a few blocks west of Sheffield.
 Name was no doubt a take-off on the nationally known Mister Kelly’s.